maiali13/maiali13.github.io/_posts/2020-03-05-Has-Air-Travel-Gotten-Safer.md

   <img src="/img/plane/line2.png" />
 </p>

-As the data illustrates, the total number of crashes is slowly decreasing, while the total number of worldwide flights is increasing.
+As the above graphs illustrate, the total number of crashes is slowly decreasing, while the total number of worldwide flights is increasing, resulting in an ever-shrinking crash percentage.

 We can get a closer look at technological and regulatory improvements to aviation safety by comparing implementation dates with the total crash rate over time.
 Since we're zoomed into the last 40 years, we can add even more safty laws and innovations to our timeline.